cfusterbarcelo/AI4Life-OC-3DM3/README.md

 # AI4Life-OC-3DM3
 Python tools for stitching, denoising (Noise2Void), and analyzing 5D microscopy data of tumor spheroids in collagen.
-Developed as part of the AI4Life Open Call 3 project.
+Developed as part of the AI4Life Open Call 3 project following directions of a previous open call project (see [here](https://github.com/ai4life-opencalls/oc-1-project-11/tree/main))

 ---